Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 List of relevant work, how is the other work relevant + comparison with own work (short summary).

 - Distinguish on which quantum computer a specific quantum circuit has been executed (fingerprint) using a support vector machine. @martinaLearningNoiseFingerprint2022
-- unique hardware fingerprints @smithFastFingerprintingCloudbased2022
+- unique hardware fingerprints (based on qubit frequency) extracted from calibration data. @smithFastFingerprintingCloudbased2022
-  (generate fingerprints, compare them to differenciate between quantum computers?)
+- Fingerprinting of quantum computers using crosstalk. @miShortPaperDevice2021
+- Send Quantum Physically Unclonable Function (QuPUF) to quantum computer, get back response, compare response with expected response (unique to each hardware because of gate error rates, decoherence times, ...) @phalakQuantumPUFSecurity2021

 == Probably irrelevant
+// TODO confirm (and delete)
 - Use a quantum algorithm to localize different devices emmiting radio frequencies (mobile phones, IoT devices).@shokryDeviceindependentQuantumFingerprinting2022

 = Future Work